Alex-Holzer/Prompting/Code Prep.md

 2. **📐 Add a Component Diagram** – Show what modules are responsible for what.
 3. **📄 Fill in Pseudocode** – Break each module into planned logic, ready to be translated to code.

----

-Would you like a **template** that combines all three (flowchart block, diagram sketch, and pseudocode outline) as a reusable Markdown doc or VS Code snippet?